 Additionally, Jacob is a Center for Effective Dispute Resolution (CEDR)-qualified mediator, with a focus on helping clients achieve amicable settlements of disputes either before or during arbitrations.
 He has also acted as sole arbitrator, president and co-arbitrator in a number of ICC arbitrations in London and in Paris, including a treaty-based arbitration.

 Prior to joining ASAFO & CO., Jacob practiced at leading US firms, including McDermott Will & Emery, and before that at the prestigious One Essex Court Chambers of Lord Grabiner QC in London from 1994 to 2001.

-He is a Board member of the Arbitration Academy, a Vice-President of the recently launched Casablanca International Mediation and Arbitration Center (CIMAC) and a member of the Steering Committee of the Practitioners’ Group of the Mauritius International Arbitration Centre (MIAC).
+He is a Board member of the Arbitration Academy, a President of the user’s council of the Casablanca International Mediation and Arbitration Center (CIMAC) and a member of the Steering Committee of the Practitioners’ Group of the Mauritius International Arbitration Centre (MIAC).

 He has co-authored articles and handbooks on arbitration, including Arbitrating under the 2012 ICC Rules: An Introductory User’s Guide, published by Kluwer Law International, and is a visiting professor (chargé de cours) at the College of Europe in Bruges, the University of Versailles, the University of Paris-Assas and the University of Paris Est-Créteil.

 International Arbitration | Partner | 2014 – 2019